fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/4/text.md

 The StreamsBuilder is an object that allows building a topology.
 A topology in Kafka Streams is a structural description of a data pipeline.
 The topology is a succession of steps that involve transformations between streams.
 A topology is a very important concept in streams; it is also used in other technologies such as Apache Storm.

 The StreamsBuilder is used to consume data from a topic.
-There are other two important concepts in the context of Kafka Streams: a KStream, a representation of a stream of records, and a KTable, a log of the changes in a stream (we will see KTables in detail in Chapter 7, KSQL).
+There are other two important concepts in the context of Kafka Streams: a KStream, a representation of a stream of records, and a KTable, a log of the changes in a stream.
 To obtain a KStream from a topic, we use the stream() method of the StreamsBuilder, shown as follows:

 ```
 KStream healthCheckJsonStream =